 What should I know?

-The scan takes about 30 minutes but you can expect to be in the PET imaging department for between two and three hours.
+The scan takes about 15 to 20 minutes but you can expect to be in the PET imaging department for between 2 and 3 hours.

 Before the scan, you should: